facebook/react/docs/docs/mixins.md

 });
 ```

-When MyComponent is mounted in the page the following text will print to the console:
+When `MyComponent` is mounted into the page, the following text will print to the console:

 ```
 Mixin1.componentDidMount()